ERIK VAN HURCK, SENIOR PPM CONSULTANT

 Don't miss out on our upcoming events.
 See the full list here.

-If you are interested and would like to have more information about the Agile feature or anything you heard and read regarding Project Online and Microsoft PPM please reach out to us.
+If you are interested and would like to have more information about the Agile feature or any other features of Project Online and Microsoft PPM, please reach out to us.